Glycated hemoglobin: Principle in medical diagnostics

 When blood glucose levels are high, glucose molecules attach to the hemoglobin in red blood cells.
 The longer hyperglycemia occurs in blood, the more glucose binds to hemoglobin in the red blood cells and the higher the glycated hemoglobin.

 Once a hemoglobin molecule is glycated, it remains that way.
 A buildup of glycated hemoglobin within the red cell, therefore, reflects the average level of glucose to which the cell has been exposed during its life-cycle.
 Measuring glycated hemoglobin assesses the effectiveness of therapy by monitoring long-term serum glucose regulation.

 A1c is a weighted average of blood glucose levels during the life of the red blood cells (117 days for men and 106 days in women).
-Therefore, glucose levels on days nearer to the test contribute substantially more to the level of A1c than the levels in days further from the test.
+Therefore, glucose levels on days nearer to the test contribute substantially more to the level of A1c than the levels on days further from the test.

-This is also supported by data from clinical practice showing that HbA1c levels improved significantly after 20 days from start or intensification of glucose-lowering treatment.
+This is also supported by data from clinical practice showing that HbA1c levels improved significantly after 20 days from the start or intensification of glucose-lowering treatment.